-County Clerk: In fiscal year 2019, with the last audit findings, we have since corrected the way the Public Facility pays the outstanding bonds.
-This transition started February of 2019.
-The County Clerk's office will continue to work diligently, on trying to educate the Department on the purchasing procedures and work on the County Clerk's process, for marking such purchases that may not follow the proper purchasing procedures.
+County Clerk: As you have seen with time, we are trying to implement a process to control unencumber purchases, that are not timely encumbered.
+At the end of the day, we still have to pay the bill, but are working with departments educating them on the importance of a timely encumbrance.
+The County Clerk's office will continue to work diligently, on trying to educate the department on the purchasing procedures and work on the County Clerk's process, for marking such purchases that may not follow the proper purchasing procedures.

-Criteria: The GAO Standards - Section 2 - Establishing an Effective Internal Control System - OV2.23 states in part:
+Criteria: The GAO Standards - Section 2 - Establishing an Effective Internal Control System - OV2.23 states part: